SumoLogic/sumologic-documentation/docs/cse/rules/write-outlier-rule.md

    1. **Baseline Retention Period (days)**.
 The number of days after which the data points in the baseline will expire (be dropped from the baseline).
 The default is 90 days.
 You can decrease this period, but not increase it.
    1. **Baseline Learning Period (days)**.
 The minimum amount of time for which data points should be collected before firing a Signal.
 The default is 30 days.
    :::note
    The **Baseline Learning Period** must be shorter than the **Baseline Retention Period**.
-Also be aware that short baseline learning periods can potentially generate false positive Signals.
+Also be aware that short baseline learning periods may generate false positive Signals.
    :::

 **Outlier Model Configuration**
 1. **Detect an outlier for**.
-Select the aggregate function that applies to the field within the matched Records to build a normal behavior baseline on and look for Outliers.
+Select the aggregate function that applies to the field in the matched Records to build a normal behavior baseline on.
 1. **of the Record field**.
 Select one or more Record fields to build a baseline on and detect an Outlier Signal.
 1. **Advanced Expression** (optional).
 When selected, disables the record field selector and allows defining Record fields within the field window.
 1. **Model Sensitivity Threshold** (1-5).
 Select the sensitivity of the model defined above.
 This is the number of standard deviations from the mean that the outlier model should consider for creating a Signal.
 Lower threshold corresponds to a more sensitive model resulting in more Signals.